Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D65
+Tech interview day today.
+The pairing challenge was to create a browser based countdown timer in javascript.
+I was a bit panicked initially as I somehow see to have skipped over basic DOM manipulation in vanilla javascript and have jumped straight to react whenever I have client side work.
+Anyway, it went well enough.
+I was allowed to use google and we worked our way through setInterval() and clearInterval() and had a functioning ticker in no time.

+### R3D64
+Two interviews today and a new tech test to puzzle over.
+This one appears to be a simple Ruby and Sinatra routing challenge but I've spent quite some time puzzling out how it might work.

+### R3D63 Mon 10th Dec
+With the tech tests out of the way I am back to the Advent of Code but I am still stuck on Day 4.
+These little challenges are proving to be fairly tricky.
+They involve a load of file import and data cleansing work that I am unfamiliar with but that at least makes them fairly realistic tests.
+This challenge involves working out which guards sleep the most and I'm feeling the sting of layered complexity as I didn't use a TDD approach and just opted to code freehand.
+It's a bit disheartening that these challenges take me so long to complete!

+### R3D62 Sat 8th Dec
+I am now away on a code free weekend break but I had a slight brainwave while watching Udemy videos in the bath.
+I've quickly opened the laptop and put the finishing touches to my C# tech test and it is good to submit now.

+### R3D61
+Today I am panic coding in C# - desperately trying to fathom out constructor functions so I can get these snakes and ladders in action before lunchtime.
+I'm hoping to escape for the weekend to visit family and this tech test needs to be submitted by Sunday.

 ### R3D60
 I converted yesterdays anagram solution into a React frontend.
 It was remarkably quick and easy to fashion - I have to admit that React is becoming a joy!
 I cheated a bit by stealing much of the css grid layout that I had prepared for my SuperHero side project but then React is all about reusable components!